-Companies that collect personal information are required to comply with data protection laws adopted by the United States and various state and foreign jurisdictions, including the European Union General Data Protection Regulation and implementing legislation adopted by member states of the European Union ("GDPR"), and the United Kingdom Data Protection Act 2018 (the "UK GDPR").
-These data protection laws regulate the collection, use, storage, disclosure and security of personal information, such as names, email addresses, Internet Protocol addresses and other online indentifiers, business contact data, and customer profiles, that may be used to identify or locate an individual, including a customer or an employee.
+Companies that collect or process personal information may be regulated by data protection laws adopted by the United States, various states including California, Nevada, Virginia and Colorado, and foreign jurisdictions, including the European Union, the United Kingdom, Canada, Brazil and China.
+The European Union General Data Protection Regulation and implementing legislation adopted by member states of the European Economic Area ("GDPR") in 2018, and the United Kingdom Data Protection Act 2018 (the "UK GDPR") frequently serve as a model for other countries.
+All of these data protection laws regulate the collection, use, storage, disclosure and security of personal information, such as names, email addresses, Internet Protocol addresses and other online identifiers, business contact data, and customer profiles, that may be used to identify or locate an individual, including customers, employees, business contracts, website visitors and users of mobile apps.

-Data protection laws and regulations may require us to implement privacy and security policies, permit individuals to access, correct and delete their own personal information collected, stored or maintained by us, inform individuals of security breaches that affect their personal information, and, in some cases, obtain individuals' consent to use or disclose their personal information for certain purposes.
-Governments could prohibit any personal information collected in a country from being transferred or disclosed outside of that country.
+The legal, financial and business impact of these data protection laws and regulations is far-reaching and may require us to modify our data processing practices and policies and incur substantial costs and expenses in an effort to comply.
+We may be required to implement privacy and security policies, permit individuals to access and correct their own personal information that is collected, stored or maintained by us, and require us to transfer, delete or return their personal information.
+It may also be necessary for us to obtain individuals' affirmative consent to collect, use or disclose their personal information for certain purposes.
+Governmental authorities could prohibit any personal information collected in a country from being transferred or disclosed outside of that country or condition such transfer or disclosure on compliance with specific requirements or written agreements.
 We also may find it necessary or desirable to join industry or other self-regulatory bodies or other information security, or data protection, related organizations that require compliance with their rules pertaining to information security and data protection.
 We may agree to be bound by additional contractual obligations relating to our collection, use and disclosure of personal, financial and other data.
-Our failure to comply with these data protection laws or any actual or suspected security incident may result in governmental actions, fines and non-monetary penalties, or civil actions, which may harm our business.
+Our failure to comply with these data protection laws may result in governmental actions, fines and non-monetary penalties, or civil actions, and reputational damage, which may harm our business.